 - Residents shall attend ASHP’s Midyear Clinical Meeting

-- Residents shall attend 85 percent of Pharmacy Grand Rounds (PGR) seminars
+- Residents shall attend Pharmacy Grand Rounds (PGR) Seminars

-- Residents shall prepare and present two ACPE-approved continuing education Pharmacy Grand Rounds
+- Residents shall prepare and present two Category 1 Continuing Medical Education accredited PGRs

 - Residents shall participate in recruitment efforts of the department